 Students, especially younger ones, learn by exploring the world around them.
-Switch-adapted learning toys enable students with disabilities to learn through play.
-These toys help learners build communication skills, improve motor development, and practice visual tracking and attention — plus, they benefit cognitive development.
+Switch-adapted learning toys enable students to learn through play.
+These toys help learners build communication skills, improve sensory-motor development and practice visual tracking and attention — plus, they benefit cognitive development.

-iPads are extremely beneficial for all students, especially those with learning differences. iPads help students communicate, learn, and play.
-They’re also debatably more accessible than computers, because iPads have accessibility features like Assistive Touch, Guided Access, and other customizable elements.
+iPads help students communicate, learn and play.
+They’re also debatably more accessible than computers, because iPads have accessibility features like Assistive Touch, Guided Access and other customizable elements.

-You can purchase other assistive iPad accessories, too, like:
+You can purchase other assistive iPad accessories, including:

-- Mounts: Some students, like those with mobility limitations, can’t easily hold on to an iPad.
-Mounts allow students to attach their iPad to their tabletop or wheelchair.
+- Mounts: Some students, like those with mobility limitations, can’t easily hold onto an iPad.
+Mounts allow students to attach their iPads to their tabletop or wheelchair.

-- Switches: Students can use switches to interact with their iPad, like scrolling through screens or using compatible apps.
+- Switches: Students can use capability switches to interact with their iPads, like scrolling through screens or using compatible apps.